CaryWill/SingleComment.nvim/README.md

 I found most plugins that working with react are commenting on eaching line instead of just comment on the first and last line when available.

-SingleComment plugin seems working on it, but it fails to do so when comment on react files like,
+SingleComment plugin seems working, but it fails to do so when comment on react files like,

 ```jsx
   render() {